hengkysandy/eks-prom-grafana/DEPLOYMENT_SUMMARY.md

 # Deployment Summary

-## Current State (as of 2025-12-02)
+## Current State (as of 2025-12-05)

-This document summarizes the complete deployed infrastructure and applications.
+This document summarizes the complete deployed infrastructure and applications with cloud-agnostic observability stack.

 ## Infrastructure (Terraform)